-It is important that the proponent clearly identify activities, plans and policies that may affect Indigenous peoples and local communities.
-This includes the project scope, timing and location of the proposed activity and how there may be an impact on Indigenous peoples and local communities.
+It is important that the proponent clearly identify activities, plans and policies that may affect Indigenous Peoples and local communities.
+This includes the project scope, timing and location of the proposed activity and how there may be an impact on Indigenous Peoples and local communities.